yrubio/LAB-FALL-2016/README.md

 [Group's Website](http://quantgen.github.io/)

-This season we will be covering papers from outside the group (~8), sfotware from the group (1-2) and eventually discussion of grant proposals.
+This season we will be covering papers from outside the group (~8), software from the group (1-2) and eventually discussion of grant proposals.

-Papers: chose one paper from the list below or propose one.
-Papers should: (a) introduce novel metholdology that is relevant to the topics of research of interest of the group, or (b) be relevant to the particular applications you are working on.
+Papers: choose one paper from the list below or propose one.
+Papers should: (a) introduce novel methodology that is relevant to the research interests of the group, or (b) be relevant to the particular applications you are working on.

 Software: we will organize 1-2 sections to share software being developed by the group.

-Grant proposals: if time permit we will include on section on grant writing (format to be determined).
+Grant proposals: if time permits we will include a section on grant writing (format to be determined).

 ## Schedule